Instead of changing what you write, give Google a structured-data layer to read.

 Commonwealth Foundation

-Most SEO software doesn’t work for publishers.
+Most SEO software wasn’t built for publishers.

-You don’t need keyword optimization.You need content infrastructure.
+You need content infrastructure.

 Watercolor illustration of a library, representing the publisher’s archive analyzed by TopicalBoost